-Despite my long-time interest in Raonic, watching Fed lose to him this past Friday was excruciating.
+Despite my long-time interest and support for Raonic, watching Fed lose to him this past Friday was excruciating.
 It felt more like a tragedy than a lost tennis match, and it marked the end of something truly special.
 In recent years, Fed’s fans have grown accustomed to seeing him lose matches.
 Since 2008, illness, back issues, etc. have plagued Federer.
 It was his love for the game kept him going through those difficult times.
 But what kept him in the top four was the way he moves.
 Friday I saw something I had not seen in all of the lean years: Fed’s legs could no longer keep up with his heart.

 Ask anyone and they will agree: no one has ever moved around a tennis court like Roger Federer.
 I heard commentators say over and over that Fed “floated” over the court.
 There has never been a doubt that Federer worked utter magic with his shots (the word ‘ridiculous’ comes to mind), but, hey, anyone at the top of the game could have made those shots had they been able to get to the ball.
 There was just something in the way Fed moved.

 The first time I saw Milos Raonic on a tennis court he was little more than a serve and a forehand.
 I knew he had a special spark that put him in league with the greats – if he could find a backhand and a volley.
 Friday he had those and more.
 His movement was amazing, his shots, incredible.
 Kudos to him for applying hard work to in-born talent, a feat that carried him into the Wimbledon final on Sunday.
 Can he hang with the big boys long-term?
 Jury’s still out on that one but I hope so.
 I enjoy watching Raonic play especially now that he’s enjoying playing the game more, too.